kien/ctrlp.vim/readme.md

 # Use ctrlp.vim to search for anything you like
-Add something else other than files, buffers and MRU files for CtrlP to search for and perform any actions on.
+Add something else other than files, buffers and MRU files for CtrlP to search for and perform any action on.

 There are 2 points of entry:
 ### Input